Kabie/named_fn/README.md

 end
 ```

-## Limitation
+## Limitations

-Not working in repl yet.

 Currently this heavily depend on Elixir and Erlang compiler.
-So it may break when underlaying APIs changed.
+So it may break if underlaying APIs changed.

+If you define a named function with 0 arity, you can't call it inside body.
+Since it's hard to distinguish a call and a var, and we want to support using the function as a var.

 ## Installation